WildGums/WildGums.OpenSource/src/content/orc.prism/_index.md

 First of all, you must make available the region manager on the instance of *ServiceLocator*.
 A Prism based application uses MEF or Unity as primary IoC container.
 Therefore, you must synchronize this container with the Catel one, overriding the *ConfigureContainer* method of the application Bootstrapper class, using the following code:

 ```
 protected override void ConfigureContainer()
 {
 	base.ConfigureContainer();

 	if (ServiceLocator.Instance.IsExternalContainerSupported(this.Container))
 	{
 		ServiceLocator.Instance.RegisterExternalContainer(this.Container);
 	}
 }
 ```

-but if you use `ServiceLocator` primary IoC contanier, and your *Bootstrapper* class inherits from `BootstrapperBase` the region manager is actually available and you don't have to write the synchronization container code.
+but if you use `ServiceLocator` primary IoC contanier, and your `Bootstrapper` class inherits from `BootstrapperBase` the region manager is actually available and you don't have to write the synchronization container code.

 Since Catel 3.2 `ServiceLocator` support Dependency injection, therefore now you are able write Prism base application without the usage of a third party container.